Heat Pump – Ground Source Heating

 An IHT system includes a ThermalBank to store heat energy, a heat pump and a smart control system.
 It also includes a mechanism for ensuring heat is added to the ThermalBank in summer: this may include an Asphalt Solar Collector, solar thermal panels or heat storage as a by product of providing cooling to the building in summer.
 Each building is unique so the design will depend on the building, its uses, the location and the local geology.

 Intrabuilding Heat Transfer

 Intrabuilding Heat Transfer is the transfer of excess heat from hot rooms within a building to cold rooms needing space heating.
-ICAX is able to extract heat from IT fileserver rooms and transfer it to cold rooms by using the heat transfer mechanism in the ICAX Skid in conjunction with WR2 technology from Mitsubishi Electric.
+ICAX is able to extract heat from IT fileserver rooms and transfer it to cold rooms by using the heat transfer mechanism in the ICAX Skid in conjunction fan coil units.

 Intrabuilding Heat Transfer saves energy by balancing the heating loads and cooling loads within a building.
 Where a building suffers an overall cooling need in summer, ICAX uses Interseasonal Heat Transfer to transfer the excess heat to a ThermalBank in the ground.
 Where an overall heating need exists in winter ICAX recovers the stored heat from the ThermalBank to heat the building in winter using the ICAX Skid which incorporates heat pumps.

 Intrabuilding Heat Transfer from ICAX is a major step towards balancing the heating loads within a building and achieving Zero Carbon Buildings.